AppDevGuy/OSSSpeechKit/README.md

 speechKit.speakText(text: "Hello, my name is ...")
 ```

-This same principle applies to all other languages such as Chinese, Saudi Arabian, French, etc. Failing to set the language for the text you wish to be spoken will not sound correct.
+This same principle applies to all other languages such as German, Saudi Arabian, French, etc. Failing to set the language for the text you wish to be spoken will not sound correct.

+# Contributions and Queries

 If you have a question, please create a ticket or email me directly.